The ultimate guide on how to find the right therapist for you

 For those clients who have hard time getting through the day or who engage in unhealthy or unsafe behaviors, dialectical behavioral therapy can be particularly effective since it is concrete and skills-based.
 Certainly, if you have been diagnosed with borderline personality disorder, or suspect you may have it, it’s a good idea to seek out a certified DBT therapist.

 DBT therapists are quite active in conversation and engaging in the client-therapist relationship.
-Therapy may last from 6-12 months, or more, depending on the goals.
+This type of therapy may last from 6-12 months, or more, depending on the goals.

 Humanistic therapies (Gestalt, person-centered, experiential)